huggingface/huggingface.js/packages/tasks/src/tasks/text-to-image/about.md

 ### Image Editing

-Image editing with text-to-image models involves using text prompts to describe the wanted changes in an image and then follow them.
+Image editing with text-to-image models involves modifying an image following edit instructions provided in a text prompt.

 - **Synthetic image editing**: Adjusting images that were initially created using an input prompt while preserving the overall meaning or context of the original image.